 One of my goals this year is to read and review a short story every day.
-And so far it's working out — 31 days in January, 31 short stories.
+And here we go with the second month of the year — 31 days in March, 31 short stories read and reviewed.

 If you like my reviews, consider supporting my Patreon.

 A theoretical physicist tries to determine if haunted houses are merely doorways to parallel versions of your life.
 A moving & emotional look at the choices we make.
 And I so love the story's opening line: "Only idiots go back to the haunted houses of their childhood.
 And yet."

 Alexandra Renwick, Asimov's Science Fiction, Mar/Apr 2018, Short Story

 Two future teenagers love historic punk rock but unfriend each other when one leaves to help settle Mars.
 A funny and insightful story about how cultural trends come and go but truth remains.